Information for Applicants

 Our academic office is located at 910 Madison Avenue.
 Room 409 in the 910 Madison Building located on the UT campus.
 Each resident has access to computers, phones, a urologic library, copy machine, fax machine, secretarial support and other ancillary personnel.

-First year (PGY-2) urology residents will be assigned for 8 months at the Veterans Administration Hospital and 4 months at Methodist University Hospital.
-Second year (PGY-3) urology residents are assigned six months at The Med and six months at Methodist University Hospital.
-Third year (PGY-4) urology residents are assigned four months each to the pediatric service at LeBonheur Children’s Hospital, Methodist University Hospital and The Med.
-The fourth year (PGY-5) urology residents serve as chief for 6 months each at the Methodist University Hospital and the VA Urologic Spinal Cord Injury and Stone Center.
+First year (PGY-2) urology residents will be assigned for 8 months at the Veterans Administration Hospital and 4 months at LeBonheur Children’s Hospital.
+Second year (PGY-3) urology residents are assigned 8 months at Methodist University Hospital and 4 months at The Med.
+Third year (PGY-4) urology residents are assigned 6 months to the pediatric service at LeBonheur Children’s Hospital and 6 months at Methodist University Hospital.
+The fourth year (PGY-5) urology residents serve as chief for 4 months each at the Methodist University Hospital, the VA Urologic Spinal Cord Injury and Stone Center, and The Med.

 The Memphis Veterans Administration Hospital, with 1,000 beds, is one of the largest veterans hospitals in the country.
 In addition, connected to our Veterans Hospital, is a recently completed Veterans Administration Spinal Cord Injury Hospital, with an additional 130 beds.
 Of note, the urology portion of the VA Hospital is approximately 15,000 square feet.
 In this space, we have state-of-the-art equipment, including five operating rooms.
 Each operating room is equipped with OEC urologic fluoroscopy tables, Holmium laser, cryosurgery, transrectal ultrasound, renal and abdominal ultrasound equipment are all available, as well as other state-of-the-art urologic equipment for endourology and laparoscopic urology.
 One of the operating rooms is specifically designed with radiographic equipment for percutaneous surgery.
 One of the other rooms, besides the five operating rooms, contains a second generation Dornier lithotripter for ESWL.
 We also have state-of-the-art video urodynamics performed at the Neurourology suite in the VA Hospital.
 Our VA Hospital is also a regional referral center for stone disease and for prostate cancer.